jtran12/TeA/Collaborate.md

 ### Tracking Progress
 Since we were all enthusiastic about learning how to use JIRA, we would like to use it to limit WIPs and track story cards, issues and bugs.
 By keeping track of the Kanban board, we will be able to identify bottlenecks in the progress visually and improve our process in order to avoid them in the future.
 JIRA will be integrated with Github for ease of use.
 Since it is able to visualize team performance through flow diagrams and control charts, we will use that to get a good idea of our progress and it will be included in our documentation for reference.

+Alternatively if the professor cannot set up JIRA, we will use Github and it's issues to track all of our story cards, issues and bugs.
+Github also supports visual graphics of progress through commit activity, code frequency, and impact charts so we will use those.
+We will also track issues opened/closed and create burndown charts.